bragganoid/Sales-Analysis-Project/README.md

 ## Project Overview

 Company X is a leading apparel brand in Australia, operating since 2000.
 Serving all demographics—kids, women, men, and seniors—the company has expanded across metropolitan and tier-1/2 cities.
-As AAL plans further expansion, its leadership needs deeper insights into **Q4 sales performance** to make data-driven business decisions.
+As Company X plans further expansion, its leadership needs deeper insights into **Q4 sales performance** to make data-driven business decisions.